kwindrem/TailscaleGX/ReadMe.md

 The complete code is shown above the three editable parts.
 Each part is limited to 25 characters.

-If you have console access to the GX device, it is far easier to use dbus-spy to enter the key into
+If you have command line access to the GX device, it is far easier to use dbus-spy to enter the key into

 > com.victronenergy.settings /Settings/Services/Tailscale/AuthKey